jialihan/blog/docs/react/react-18-01.md

 - [Fragment](https://graphql.org/learn/queries/#fragments): That’s why GraphQL includes reusable units called fragments.
 Fragments let you construct sets of fields, and then include them in queries where you need to.
 - [useFragment](https://relay.dev/docs/api-reference/use-fragment/) in react-relay: GraphQL fragment specified using a graphql template literal.
 It **returns** an Object that contains data which has been read out from the Relay store; the object matches the shape of specified fragment.

+### 2.5 Server Components (still in development) - [doc](https://react.dev/blog/2020/12/21/data-fetching-with-react-server-components)

+#### 2.5.1 Please see this [demo](https://youtu.be/TQQPAU21ZUw) from react team

+A few Question and Learnings found during the demo:

+- `react-fetch` is sync call on server side code, don't need to await.
+- in dev-tools in browser's `Source tab`, you can see the webpack folder the server side components are not in the JS bundle.
+- must pass `serializable` props over the network http request, eg: `json, jsx,...`.
+But the wrong example is: ❌ `func={()=>{}}` which is not seriablizable, react will throw error.
+- server components does not render into HTML, they render into a special format that can stream down to clients.

+**Key points:**

+- Server components have zero effect on the bundle sizse, eg: `Note.server.js`, dependencies like `date-fns` won't be in the webpack's bundle.
+- Server components let you access the backend resources directly, eg: `react-fs` read from file system, `./db` read from DB.
+- React IO Libraries:
+  - `react-fs`: Filesystem
+  - `react-pg`: PostgreSQL
+  - `react-fetch`: Fetch
+  - ...
+- Server components read GraphQL queries on the server, won't replace GraphQL.
+But server components gives the option to integrate GraphQL endpoint later.
+- Server components let you only load the code that is necessary.
+On demand downloading the client component if it's needed ,server side only send the instructions to download the bundle if needed.
+  - webpack bundler collaborate to support server components
+  - next.js to collaborate with server components
+  - Parcel
+- server components let you decide the tradeoff for every concrete case.
+If interactive conentent needes, better to render on client.
+But if some articles or static content, better to render on server side.
+- server components is `Opt-in`, react client is NOT going away
+- server components are still in research and in development

+#### 2.5.2 Github Demo source code

+[Clone the demo](https://github.com/reactjs/server-components-demo) to play with React Server Components on your computer.

+#### 2.5.3 RFC of server components

+Read the [RFC (with FAQ at the end)](https://github.com/reactjs/rfcs/pull/188) for a deeper technical breakdown and to provide feedback.